Sky Cig in Action

 As mentioned on briefly before, the vapour that the Sky Cig produces is good, for such a small battery (in comparison to other brands) it really does the trick.

-Their cartomisers come in at a pricey £10.95 per pack of 5 with discounts for multiple purchases and Sky Cig claim that the new cartomisers are the equivalent to 250 puffs/drags.
+Their cartomisers, per pack of 5 are pricey although discounts are available for multiple purchases.
+Sky Cig also claim that the new cartomisers are the equivalent to 250 puffs/drags.

 I actually counted how many drags I got from one of their cartos (I’m not normally this sad) and got between 140-150 drags.